Skip to main contentSkip to navigation

 TASK:

-Transform the provided Bearish reference image into a full-body, front-facing character illustration.
+Transform the provided reference image into a full-body, front-facing character illustration.

 STRICT REQUIREMENTS: